BHashemi2021/-Credit_Risk_Analysis/README.md

 ----------------------------

-The confusion matrix was also generated for the priliminry sampling method as shown in Figure 2.
+The confusion matrix generated for the priliminry sampling method (Figure 2).

 #### Figure 2: The confusion matrix